matijaderganc/Approximation-of-Landau-Constant/README.md

-# Approximation-of-Landau-Constant
+# Approximation of Landau Constant
 Programiranje 2 project
 The goal of the project is to calculate the Landau constant to the best precision so far.
-More about the constant and the algorithm can be found in article https://lmcs.episciences.org/1189/pdf.
+More about the constant and the algorithm can be found in Robert Rettinger's article https://lmcs.episciences.org/1189/pdf.
 Put shortly, the constant gives us the largest circle to fit inside the image of the unit circle with any normalised holomorphic function.

 So far, we have implemented Dyadic numbers for efficient computation, a psi function to represent holomorphic functions and a struct of holomorphic functions.
 We will then take images of the unit complex disk and calculate the area of the largest disk inside the image using an EDT algorithm.
 We have also implemented epsilon-covering grids that will help us calculate this.
 The computations will be parallelized with Tokio to save time.